On Learning Verifiers and Implications to Chain-of-Thought Reasoning: Verification

+Here $\tau_j=(x_1,\dots,x_j)$ denotes a sub-trace of $\tau=(x_1,\dots,x_t)$.
+Formally, we have the following definition for \weakly-verifiably-PAC learning a verifier from a class of verifiers $H$.

 \begin{definition}[SVPAC-learnable] Let $X$ denote the problem space and let $H\subseteq \{\mbox{YES},\mbox{NO}\}^{X\times\Sigma^*}$ denote the class of verifiers.
-Then a learner is said to \weakly-verifiably-PAC learn $H$ with sample size $m=M(\epsilon,\delta)$ (sample complexity is the smallest such $m$) if for any $h^*\in H$, for any $\epsilon,\delta\in(0,1)$, for any distribution $D$ over $X\times \Sigma^*$ realizable by $h^*$ (i.e.\ legitimate inference is always given by $h^*$), given a sample $S\sim D^m$, the learner outputs a verifier $h$ such that with probability at least $1-\delta$ over the draw of $S$, The learner is said to be proper if $h\in H$. \end{definition}
+Then a learner is said to \weakly-verifiably-PAC learn $H$ with sample size $m=M(\epsilon,\delta)$ (sample complexity is the smallest such $m$) if for any $h^*\in H$, for any $\epsilon,\delta\in(0,1)$, for any distribution $D$ over $X\times \Sigma^*$ realizable by $h^*$ (i.e., legitimate inference is always given by $h^*$), given a sample $S\sim D^m$, the learner outputs a verifier $h$ such that with probability at least $1-\delta$ over the draw of $S$, The learner is said to be proper if $h\in H$. \end{definition}

-Note that our definition above requires the learned verifier $h$ to match the behavior of the correct verifier $h^*$ (with high probability) on any new reasoning trace drawn from $D$.
-We will now show that it is possible to learn such a verifier with small sample complexity.
-First, for the case of finite class of verifiers $H$, we observe that a simple union bound based argument implies that we can learn a good verifier with $O(\log |H|)$ trace samples.
+Note that our definition above requires the learned verifier $h$ to match the behavior of the correct verifier $h^*$ (with high probability) on any new reasoning trace drawn from $D$ up to the first faulty step (if one exists) pointed out by $h^*$.
+We will now show that it is possible to learn such a verifier with a small sample complexity.
+First, for the case of finite class of verifiers $H$, we observe that a simple union-bound based argument implies that we can learn a good verifier with $O(\log |H|)$ trace samples.